 If you are under 16 years of age, however, it is important to talk to your parents – whose authority you are still under.
 We would not baptise anyone under 16 against the wishes of their parents or guardians.
 It may be right for you to wait until you are older, but we are happy to talk with you about this.
 Alternatively, visit a Christian bookshop where there will be literature there on ‘Believer’s Baptism’.

-This Month, (December) Lindsey tell us about what is was like finding God.
+This Month, (February) Steve tells us about what is was like finding God.
 (Recorded: Sunday 8th April 2012)